hewigovens/FPIconFontKit/README.markdown

 ## Introduction

-`FPIconFontKit` is an OS X framework written in Swift trying to make it easier to use icon fonts like `octicons` in OS X apps.
+`FPIconFontKit` is an icon font framework written in Swift trying to make it easier to use fonts like `octicons` in OS X (Yosemite and above) apps.

 ## How to use

+* Add `FPIconFontKit.xcodeproj` to your project
+* Add `FPIconFontKit` as a target dependency
+* Link & Copy to `Frameworks` folder

 ### Swift code
 ```swift